lutris/website/README.rst

     make init_docker_db

-You are now ready to develop.
+if You are now ready to develop.
 No need to rebuild the images for simple code changes, as the containers will pick them up from the host system.
 Operations requiring a rebuild: